DocuSend

 Wouldn't you agree that the people behind website fraud are not the type who will ever contribute to the growth of small businesses, unless it directly benefits their immediate bottom line?
 They are the kind that don't listen to their own clients unless it benefits them directly.
 Who wants to work with a web service that can't even anticipate users’ needs?
 To them, innovation is just something that someone else has already thought of that they hope to cash in on.

 That’s exactly why they will never keep up with a company like DocuSend.
-Just in the few years since the piracy attempt, we have added major features such as the DocuLink email feature that allows users to send a secure link instead of sending a sensitive document as an attachment—and it even lets them know if the client opened the link so they can decide to follow up by sending the document as paper mail.
+Just in the few years since the piracy attempt, we have added major features such as the DocuLink email feature that allows users to send a secure link instead of sending a sensitive document as an attachment – and it even lets them know if the client opened the link so they can decide to follow up by sending the document as paper mail.
+We also continue developing DocuSend every day, implementing new features like Mail Trail that allows our users to track each of their mail pieces through the USPS stream, and the National Change of Adress update service at no extra cost that helps our clients with keeping their customers’ mailing addresses updated.

 If the plagiarists had that kind of imagination and creativity to begin with, they would have developed the technology themselves.
 You won't find copycats that maintain a user retention rate like DocuSend's.